jespajo/site/readme.md

 The site is served by a Node app deployed on Heroku.

-A unique Express template engine ([`/modules/html.js`](https://github.com/jespajo/site/blob/master/modules/html.js)) replaces html nodes containing processing instructions (such as `<?directory>`) with blocks of html after running server-side code associated with the instruction.
+A unique Express template engine ([`/modules/html.js`](https://github.com/jespajo/site/blob/master/modules/html.js)) replaces html nodes containing processing instructions (such as `<?directory?>`) with blocks of html after running server-side code associated with the instruction.

 #### To do